vossenv/oneroster-api-mock/README.md

 # oneroster-api-mock

 A mock API built to the [OneRoster specification](https://www.imsglobal.org/activity/onerosterlis#publicdocuments), for use in developing a OneRoster connector for the [Adobe User Sync Tool](https://github.com/adobe-apiplatform/user-sync.py).
 Visit the live [production server](https://oneroster.thenewcarag.com/) for the latest successful build.
 Read the [docs](https://oneroster.thenewcarag.com/swagger-ui.html) for endpoint details.

+This API exists to facilitate an update the User Sync Tool to be able to read from OneRoster implementations like it does other directories.
+Now that this API is created, building the python connector for the User Sync Tool becomes feasible as this API provides a set of endpoints to test new UST code against.

+## Documentation

+The [documentation](https://oneroster.thenewcarag.com/swagger-ui.html) describes the suite of resource endpoints, however the OAuth-related endpoints are discussed here instead:

+`oa/{any resource endpoint}`: All resource endpoints  are also available as secured endpoints requiring authentication.

+`/oauth/token`: POST Using basic authentication (Username: *oruser*, Password: *secret*) to obtain a token.
+This token is used to access the secured endpoints described above.

+## How to Use

+This API makes available a suite of read-only endpoints that respond with sample data meant to simulate a live OneRoster system.
+There are many ways to call the API

 ## Built With